david-carey/david-carey.github.io/_pages/resources.md

 <br>

-This is a semi-structured collection of sports analytics, statistics, data science and programming resources that I've found useful and educational.
+This is a semi-structured collection of sports analytics, statistics, data science, and programming resources that I maintain.
+It's primary purpose is to help students find resources for their sport analytics projects (appearing on this list does not constitute endorsement).

 # Sports analytics topics and problems